project-trident/trident-website/hugo-site/content/information/heritage.md

    * Example 2: `rc-update delete dbus default` will remove the "dbus" service from the "default" runlevel and prevent it from starting during bootup.
 * The "service" utility can be used exactly the same way as on FreeBSD to interact with services.
    * Example: `service dbus stop` stops the **dbus** service when it is running.
-   * Example 2: `service network.wlan0 restart` will restart the networking associated with the first wireless device.
+   * Example 2: `service network.wlan0 restart` restarts the networking associated with the first wireless device.

 ### Base Packages